 After 20 years of dog rescue, and after nearly 7 years of having a sanctuary-style setting for up to 19 dogs at a time at my home, I stopped taking in new dogs about 4 years ago and have as my highest priority to love and worship the Lord and to fulfill my life’s calling to help people to find and follow the Lord Jesus Christ – and by His grace in His strength with His provision to care for the last of the sweet dogs with whom He has entrusted me.

-More coming soon, but here are a few photos of these very special dogs.
+Here are a few photos of these very special dogs.

-13-year-old dancing dog DANCER found on a short chain without food or water
+15-year-old dancing dog DANCER found on a short chain without food or water

-Nearly 13-year-old Abigail who was “traded” for another dog when a friend many years ago felt she would be a better fit for me and vice versa with the other sweet dog.
+14-year-old Abigail who was “traded” for another dog when a friend many years ago felt she would be a better fit for me and vice versa with the other sweet dog.
 I ended up with both!
 Abigail has a bone spur in her pelvic area.

 Senior loving Glory, the sweet little black dog curled up with paralyzed Mr. Simeon, had both of her eyes removed after years of eye issues.
 She was taken to a shelter years ago with a litter of dead pups, severely emaciated, with heartworm, chewed up in lice, missing hair, two cherry eyes, an infection, and so sick she could barely walk for weeks.
 She has always had a “favorite” dog.
-Her first favorite tragically based away, and now Mr. Simeon is her snuggle buddy.
+Her first favorite tragically passed away, and now Mr. Simeon is her snuggle buddy.

 I am sad to share the bittersweet news that I lost my sweet beloved Glory in the fall of 2017 as she was diagnosed with cancer after I went out on the road full time for the Lord and ministry.
 Bittersweet because the Lord blessed me with her for so many years, and because He gave her a truly miraculous life, and so very sad because of the great loss.